downingbots/ALSET/README.md

     - drops object in box
     - backs up and park arm (back to phase 1)

-The #1 rule is no falling off the table (or going out-of-bounds)
+The #1 rule is no falling off the table (or going out-of-bounds).

 The Jetson "notebook" is a cool idea for tutorials, but in practice needs very fast wifi - better than my house has and very fast SSD - faster than I bought.
 But putting the gamepad/logitech on the robot and using lower overhead video webstreaming worked fine.